shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can’t contain your chaos as it spreads.

-When a creature touched by your chaos casts a spell or makes an attack, that spell or attack is also touched by your chaos.
-A spell that is touched by your chaos causes everything it targets or in its area of effect to also be touched by your chaos.
-An attack that is touched by your chaos causes its target to also be touched by your chaos, if it hits.
+When a chaotic creature casts a spell or makes an attack, that spell or attack is also made chaotic.
+A chaotic spell causes everything it targets or in its area of effect to also become chaotic.
+A chaotic attack causes its target to also become chaotic, if it hits.

-A creature and/or object remains touched by your chaos until:
+A creature and/or object remains chaotic until:

 -   Its chaos duration expires.
 The chaos duration is equal to your Spell Duration.
 -   It leaves your Tether Range or is no longer on the same plane as you.
 -   It uses its action to make a Wisdom ability check against your spell save DC.
-On a success, it is no longer touched by your chaos.
+On a success, it is no longer chaotic.
 -   Your chaos points are reduced to 0 or below.

 ### Chaos Burn

 At level 3, your chaos starts undoing reality.
-Whenever you gain chaos points, you and things touched by your chaos take force damage, spread evenly amongst all targets.
+Whenever you gain chaos points, you and chaotic creatures and objects take force damage, spread evenly amongst all targets.
 The amount of force damage is equal to your chaos points minus your max spell points, minimum of 0.

 ### Chaos Modifier